 Decarbonising DHC: Planning investments to decarbonise district heating and cooling networks

-At Sustainable Places, five LIFE CET DHC projects will exchange insights on the main challenges of decarbonising existing networks and present effective strategies for delivering viable, bankable renovation plans.
-Each project will showcase its approach to decarbonising selected case study networks.
+At Sustainable Places, five LIFE CET DHC projects exchanged insights on the main challenges of decarbonising existing networks and presented effective strategies for delivering viable, bankable renovation plans.
+Each project showcased its approach to decarbonising selected case study networks.

-In the second part of the session, a roundtable discussion will address the following key topics:
+In the second part of the session, a roundtable discussion addressed the following key topics:

 The challenge of the EED’s “rolling horizon”: How can decarbonisation projects be designed to meet short- and medium-term environmental obligations while anticipating increasingly stringent future criteria for efficient DHC?